DHTMLX/scheduler-docs/data/scheduler_markup.md

 scheduler.init('scheduler_here',new Date(2013,05,11),"week");
 ~~~

-Notice that you can use the following css classes to create a segmented button:
+Notice that you can use the following CSS classes to create a segmented button:

 - **dhx_cal_tab_last** - makes the right border rounded
 - **dhx_cal_tab_first** - makes the left border rounded